 Some guests often misinterpret a toast to be a speech, and they talk forever, cutting into a couple's well-laid schedule.
 The best way to make sure you don't lose valuable dance and party time is to preplan the toasts with your wedding planner or emcee.
 That will ensure the microphone is somewhat controlled and not just anybody can get up and babble.
 This is also an important way to avoid "roasts" by inebriated guests who should know better.

 You Ignore Your Folks

 Chances are, your parents are contributing some funds.
 That means they will want a say in the planning.
 Make a list of the no-compromise details you and your fiancé are unwilling to forgo on your wedding day.
 If parents are paying, that doesn't give them the right to veto these decisions.
-But if money comes with the condition that Mom and Dad have final say, be prepared to lose those funds if your vision doesn't fit theirs.
-Be proactive and prevent bruised egos by including your moms in your planning from the get-go.
+But if money comes with the condition that Mom and Dad have the final say, be prepared to lose those funds if your vision doesn't fit theirs.
+Be proactive and prevent bruised egos by including your parents in your planning from the get-go.
 Invite them to dress fittings, ask for their opinions on cake design, and take advantage of their talents—like having them design a monogram or advise on the menu.

 You Forget About the Volume of the Music

 While you're rocking out to Rihanna, your guests may be struggling to speak to one another.
 "Make selections that appeal to everyone, and conduct a sound check before the guests arrive in the room," says Greg Jenkins, founder of Bravo Productions.
 "If those who opt not to dance can't carry on a conversation, then the music is too loud."